ztyyLV/web-twain-docs/indepth/faqs/general/what-are-the-resources-files.md

 ### Other Resources files

-The following two files are present in the [dwt package](https://github.com/dynamsoft-dwt/web-twain-package).
+The following two files are present in the [Dynamic Web TWAIN package](https://github.com/dynamsoft-dwt/web-twain-package).

 * dynamsoft.webtwain.min.js